 "It's not an immediate thing," Mr. Kanzaki murmured.
 "It'll be during the Christmas break.
 I'm just making it known as early as now so you can both brush up on your nihongo."

 "Cool!
-Finally I get to use it a lot!"
+Finally I get to actually use it on someone other than dad and the tutor!"

 Her expression turned sour.
 "What's so cool about that?"
 She asked, her annoyance spiking.
 She gave their father a pleading look.
 "Can't I just stay here?"